carboclan/pm/whitepaper/hashrate-derivative-en.md

 The contract expires at block height 574570, and settles after 12 blocks.
 The Index is at 525.
 Market Protocol smart contract pays Bob (525-450) * 0.01=0.75WBTC, and (600-525) * 0.01=0.75WBTC to short position token owner Alice.
 Alice's return: -1.5+0.98+0.75 = 0.23WBTC，Bob's return: -0.98+0.75=-0.23WBTC。

+### 3.2 Oracle
+Market protocol rely on oracle to provide index.
+Oracle is the relatively centralized part of the entire system.
+Obtaining data for Ethereum mining contract does not rely on off chain data.
+Difficulty data can be obtained directly from smart contract.
+The major challenge is that a single call cannot access the difficulty data for the entire 80640 blocks.
+Difficulty data needs to be stored on the smart contract continuously.
+Bitcoin mining contract require off ethereum-chain data.
+Bitcoin mining difficulty data needs to be obtained from third party provider.
+The difficulty data is then processed by the oracle smart contract.
+The good news is that bitcoin mining difficulty only change every 14 days on average.
+Since the difficulty data is recorded on the bitcoin chain, all people can validate the authenticity of the data.

+### 3.3 Trading Layer

+Since the position tokens issued by market protocol are fully collateralized and fit erc-20 standard, the position tokens can be traded on any centralized exchange like (Binance and Bitstamp), and decentralized exchanges (like 0x and uniswap).
+This property makes mining contract readily tradeable without developing new infrastructure or technology.

+### 3.4 Variable Margin Layer

+In 3.1 we’ve already analyzed the leverage effect of the market protocol.
+However, when the index flucturate significantly, in order for the index not to touch the boundary, the index range need to be set wider, which leads to a higher collateral ratio and lower leverage.
+Short term mining contracts (i.e 30 days)have relatively less fluctuation.
+Therefore, the index range is narrow and market protocol itself provides enough leverage.
+However, long-term mining contracts (i.e 180 days) could fluctuate more than 100%, the fully collateralized method  by market protocol will be too capital inefficient.

+Therefore, a variable margin layer could be introduced on top of the position token.
+The variable margin layer has such characteristic that a certain margin ratio is set according to the market price of the position.
+Margins only need to cover fluctuation in the short run and cannot cover the entire position.
+When the margin ratio drop due to market price change, margin calls can be issued to the party lacking margin so as to cover the fluctuation.
+On the other hand, if the margin ratio increase to more than necessary, the excessive part can be withdrew from the margin account to pocket the profit.
+Such a variable margin system lower the margin requirement and increase capital efficiency.

+A few defi protocols like dydx, have already built variable margin function. insert a paragraph of how dydx works

+At the moment, dydx does not fully support trading position token from market protocol, a few adaption work still needs to be done, but wont be a major obstacle.

 ## 4. Use cases
 Tokenized Synthetic PoW Mining Contract has multiple use cases